 Hall Of Fame

-The CBF has inducted 16 classes into the Hall of Fame representing 165 of the college game’s greatest players, coaches, umpires and contributors, and recognizes the following award winners on an annual basis: Brooks Wallace Award (Most Outstanding Shortstop), John Olerud Two-Way Player of the Year Award, Pitcher of the Year Award and the Skip Bertman Coach of the Year Award.
-Fifty-five recipients of these awards have been recognized over the past 20 years.
+The CBF has inducted 18 classes into the Hall of Fame representing 196 of the college game’s greatest players, coaches, umpires and contributors, and recognizes the following award winners on an annual basis: Brooks Wallace Award (Most Outstanding Shortstop), John Olerud Two-Way Player of the Year Award, Pitcher of the Year Award, the Skip Bertman Coach of the Year Award, the George H.W.
+Bush Distinguished Alumni Award, and for the first time in 2025, the Wayne Graham Award for Teaching Excellence.
+Seventy-two recipients of these awards have been recognized over the past 20 years.
+Read more about the 2025 Class here.

 Players